-Trump Reverses FHA Mortgage Insurance Cut - What it Means
+Trump Reverses FHA Mortgage Insurance Cut

 In his first few hours on the job, President Donald J. Trump reversed a planned cut in the cost of government-backed Federal Housing Administration mortgages that are commonly sought by low-income and first-time homebuyers.